-The species-rich hedgerow on the eastern boundary of East Common provides an additional habitat of value to a wide variety of insects, birds and small mammals.
-As noted earlier, dormice are known to be active and resident in this hedgerow.
+The species-rich hedgerow on the eastern boundary of East Common provides a habitat of value to a wide variety of insects, birds and small mammals.
+As noted earlier, dormice are active and resident in this hedgerow.
 Recommendations for this hedgerow continue to include prescriptions that can help meet the special requirements of the dormice, including opportunities to implement the local BAP for this species.
-The initial Dormouse Study was originally undertaken by NCT and has recently been updated by Steve Halton from CBC in partnership with FOSC and the Bedfordshire Dormouse Group.
-In line with the LBAP there is an aim to develop management guidelines for dormice sites within southern Bedfordshire.
-Whilst safeguarding the interests of the dormice it may be possible to undertake small-scale projects to enhance the hedgerow habitat and minimise further encroachment onto the grassland.
+The initial Dormouse Study was originally undertaken by the North Chilterns Trust and has recently been updated by Steve Halton from CBC in partnership with FOSC and the Bedfordshire Mammal Group.

-The hedgerow along the southern boundary of both the Middle and East Commons is over mature and tree and shrub cover is generally sparse.
-A large number of gaps have been planted with native species hedge planting and the previous boundary hedge which is dominated by invasive bracken and bramble has been thinned and reduced to greatly enhance this important wildlife corridor that connects the individual commons.
-With a carefully planned planting mix the hedge will provide further useful dormouse habitat in the future.
+The hedgerow along the southern boundary of both the Middle and East Commons is over-mature and tree and shrub cover had become sparse along this probable Enclosure-aged hedge.
+Most gaps have now been planted with native species and the resulting hedge has started to become old enough to be laid in the traditional manner.
+The hedge should provide further useful dormouse habitat in the future.